wchongmh/wchongmh.github.io/_pages/about.md

 #### 🎯 Future Goals
 **My passion is driven by the aspiration to become a professional Building Services Engineer**, eager to **tackle complex challenges** and contribute to global progress through **innovative, forward-thinking solutions**.
 I am dedicated to **advancing sustainable building practices** by integrating **cutting-edge technologies like AI, IoT, and renewable energy systems**, striving to transcend the limitations of conventional engineering approaches.

-I am **fluent** in English, Mandarin, and Cantonese, excelling in cross-cultural communication and thriving in diverse environments.
-Additionally, I am **eligible to work in the UK without visa sponsorship**, making me readily available to contribute my skills and expertise to the industry.

 <div class="row row-cols-1 row-cols-md-3 g-4 mt-3">
     <!-- CEng Goal -->
     <div class="col">